sruthi-hub/Aging_information_theory_TMS/README.md

 Figure 2: Some biological functions are preserved with aging

-Figure 3: How and why does this preservation happen?
+Figure 3: How does this preservation happen?

 Figure 4: Validation of conclusion across tissues